-Self-compassion also means making space for hard conversations and talking about fear and struggle and addiction and grief, faith and self-acceptance and all manner of messy thing – and not allowing people to talk over me and not settling for pat answers.
+Self-compassion also means making space for hard conversations and talking about fear and struggle and addiction and grief, faith and self-acceptance and all manner of messy thing (because real life is messy!) and not allowing people to talk over me and not settling for pat answers.
 Life is complex.
 Being human is messy.

 People often want to “fix us” or throw simplistic solutions at us because it makes them uncomfortable when we talk about hard things.
 Or they feel triggered.
 Sometimes because of arrogance.
 But one of the most healing things in this world is to stop talking and just listen to each other without needing to agree, arrive at a conclusion, have all the answers, or interject our own experience.
 Just listen.